-Types of Anal Douches
+Types of Preparation Products

-There are essentially two types of cells in our ass (properly called the anorectal cavity), and when we douche, the lining, also known as the mucous membrane, can be affected.
-These cells are hypersensitive, so when somebody douches with water or store-bought enemas, for example, the ability for these protective cells to function is depleted.
-Water pulls out all of the cells nutrients and store-bought enemas pull out all the water.
+There are essentially two types of cells in our butt.
+When we prepare, the lining (also known as the mucous membrane) can be affected.
+These cells are hypersensitive, so when somebody prepares with water or store-bought enemas, for example, the ability for these protective cells to function is depleted.
+Water pulls out all of the cells’ nutrients and store-bought enemas pull out all the water.
 Regardless of what is used, the end result is cell destruction.

-Put another way, if we were to create a spectrum, water is on one end and a store-bought enema is on the other.
-We want to be right in the middle--exactly the same concentration as a cell, aka “isotonic”.
-This is important because we want our solution to do one thing: clean.
+Put another way: if we were to create a spectrum, water is on one end and a store-bought enema is on the other.
+We want to be right in the middle –exactly the same concentration as a cell, aka “isotonic”.
+This is important, because we want our solution to do one thing: clean.
 We don’t want to irritate a cell, disrupt a cell, and certainly not cause trauma.
 So if an isotonic solution comes into contact with a cell, it leaves the cell alone because there's no difference between the concentration of our solution and the concentration of the cell.

-The 5 Steps of Anal Douching
+The 5 Steps of Preparing to Bottom

-- Clean your Future Method bulb and tip with warm water and soap.
+Clean your Future Method bulb and tip with warm water and soap.

-- Assemble the bulb and tip, then draw the Future Method solution into the bulb (roughly half the pouch).
+Assemble the bulb and tip, then draw the Future Method solution into the bulb (roughly half the pouch).

-- After applying lube to the bulb tip, slowly insert it into your rectum.
+After applying lube to the bulb tip, slowly insert it into your rectum.
 The best position is to be on all fours.
 Gently squeeze the bulb, allowing all of the liquid to flow into your rectum.

 Before releasing pressure from the bulb, remove both the bulb and tip, and then expel the solution from your rectum into the toilet.
 If desired, a second pouch may be used.

-Yes, anal douching is safe, assuming you avoid some common pitfalls and myths.
-When we think of douching, it’s not only the liquid or formula that can cause problems, but also the mechanics of how it’s delivered into the butt.
+Yes, preparing is safe, assuming you avoid some common pitfalls and myths.
+When we think of preparation solutions, it’s not only the liquid or formula that can cause problems, but also the mechanics of how it’s delivered into the butt.

-Over preparation is a big problem in our anal community because we have all been trained to think that more is better.
-But when it comes to douching, less is actually more.
-The more liquid you insert into your rectum and the more times you do it, the more trauma that occurs.
-Regardless of the trauma, most people are uneducated on the actual anatomy of anal sex.
-For routine anal sex, your finger, toy, or partner(s) aren’t going as deep as you think.
-In order to better understand why less is more, we must first understand the location of our stool and bowels in relation to where anal sex actually takes place.
+Over preparation is a big problem in the butt community because we have all been trained to think that more is better.
+But when it comes to preparation, less is actually more.
+The more liquid you insert into your butt (and the more times you do it), the more trauma that occurs.
+Regardless of the trauma, most people are uneducated on the actual anatomy of butt intimacy.
+For routine intimacy of this kind, your finger / toy / partner(s) aren’t going as deep as you think.
+In order to better understand why less is more, we must first understand the location of our poop and bowels in relation to where in the butt engagement actually takes place.
 Most shower hoses are actually too long and end up way higher inside your colon.
 This is no-no #1.

-- Shower Hoses and Water Pressure: When using a shower hose, you’re forced to constantly insert and remove the nozzle in order to expel the water and release the balloon-like pressure.
+Shower Hoses and Water Pressure: When using a shower hose, you’re forced to constantly insert and remove the nozzle in order to expel the water and release the balloon-like pressure.
 During this repetitive action of fill up, rinse, and release, the trauma is compounded.
-Over and over again, I see people who practice this type of douching, some of whom are doing it for over 45 minutes, several times a week.
+Over and over again, I see people who practice this type of preparation, some of whom are doing it for over 45 minutes, several times a week.
 Do we now see how bad this is?
 And, quite frankly, how unnecessary it is?

-How to Clean Your Anal Douche
+How to Clean Your Bulb

-- Separate the tip from the bulb itself.
+Separate the tip from the bulb itself.

-- Wash both the tip and the bulb with warm water and soap.
+Wash both the tip and the bulb with warm water and soap.

-- Dry them both before putting them away.
+Dry them both before putting them away.

 Please remember to store them in a clean, cool, and dry place in between uses.

-Bottom-friendly Diet Tips
+Bottom-Friendly Diet Tips

 What most people don’t realize is that being ready to bottom at the drop of your pants actually starts with your diet.
-If you maintain a healthy diet full of fiber (either natural or through fiber supplementation), douching should only take a few minutes (and for a lucky few, not necessary at all).
+If you maintain a healthy diet full of fiber (either natural or through fiber supplementation), preparation should only take a few minutes (and for a lucky few, not necessary at all).

 Why fiber?
 Think back to the last time you saw a dog poop.
 Have you ever seen them use toilet paper?
 No!
 This is because their food is naturally super high in fiber, which causes their stool to bulk together in one smooth, bulky mass.

-While it’s hard for most of us to naturally incorporate enough fiber into our diet through fresh fruits, vegetables, leafy greens, whole grains, and unprocessed bran, adding supplements is a great alternative.
+While it’s hard for most of us to naturally incorporate enough fiber into our diet (through fresh fruits, vegetables, leafy greens, whole grains, and unprocessed bran), adding supplements is a great alternative.
 Most of us are probably familiar with drugstore brands like Metamucil, Citrucel, and Colon Cleanse Daily Fiber, which all come in pill and/or powder form.
 Another option is designer fiber, like Pure for Men, which was specifically designed for those who enjoy bottoming.